dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 01. After the computer reboots, check again to ensure that Hyper-V is disabled (as described in the previous steps).

 If Hyper-V is still not disabled, the policies of your domain-joined computer may prevent you from disabling Device Guard or Credential Guard.
 In this case, you can request an exemption from your domain administrator to allow you to opt out of Credential Guard.
-Alternately, you can use a computer that is not domain-joined if you must use HAXM.
+Alternately, you can use a computer that isn't domain-joined if you must use HAXM.

-## Additional troubleshooting tips
+## More troubleshooting tips

 The following suggestions are often helpful in diagnosing Android emulator issues.

 ### Starting the emulator from the command line

-If the emulator is not already running, you can start it from the command line (rather than from within Visual Studio) to view its output.
+If the emulator isn't already running, you can start it from the command line (rather than from within Visual Studio) to view its output.
 Typically, Android emulator AVD images are stored at the following location: _%userprofile%\\.android\\avd_.

 You can launch the emulator with an AVD image from this location by passing in the folder name of the AVD.
 For example, this command launches an AVD named **Pixel_API_27**: